 About Be Real

-Be Real is campaigning to change attitudes to body image and help all of us put health above appearance and be confident in our bodies.
+The Be Real Campaign is determined to change attitudes to body image and help all of us put health above appearance and be confident in our bodies.

-Be Real is a national movement made up of individuals, schools, businesses, charities and public bodies.
+The Be Real Campaign is a national movement made up of individuals, schools, businesses, charities and public bodies.

-Be Real was formed in response to the Reflections on Body Image report from the All Party Parliamentary Group for Body Image.
-Chaired by MP Caroline Nokes and co-ordinated by YMCA, the campaign was founded in partnership with Dove and is sponsored by bareMinerals, Facebook, Government Equalities Office, N Brown, New Look, Superdrug and YMCA with All Walks Beyond the Catwalk as a lead ambassador.
+The campaign was formed in response to the Reflections on Body Image report from the All-Party Parliamentary Group on Body Image.
+Chaired by Mary Glindon MP and co-ordinated by YMCA England & Wales, the campaign was founded in partnership with Dove in 2014.

 Aims of the campaign